CHAPTER 3

 When we humble ourselves and become fools in the world’s sight, then we are able to become wise in God’s sight.
 Morris says, “True wisdom is found in renouncing ‘the wisdom of this world’ (cf. 2:14-15).”
 41

 “For the wisdom of this world is foolishness in God’s sight.
 As it is written: ‘He catches the wise in their craftiness’; and again, ‘The Lord knows that the thoughts of the wise are futile’” (3:19-20).
-Godbey has a good characterization of the worldly wise person.
+Godbey has a good characterization of the worldly-wise person.
 He says, “The wise people of this world wear out their eyes, craze their brains and paralyze their nerves to accumulate the wisdom of the world, which is all empty bosh when they get it, wearing them out, making them prematurely old, bringing down their gray hairs with sorrow to the grave for naught.”
 42

 We would be appalled if we knew the kind of subjects that are being studied today in our most prestigious colleges and universities.
 Ben Shapiro in his book Brainwashed, How Universities Indoctrinate America’s Youth, details some of the utterly disgusting and foolish subjects now offered.
 California State University at Northridge offers: “Erotic Literature, Male Sexuality, Gay Literature, and Lesbian Literature and Poetry.”
 43 The University of Colorado: “Introduction to Lesbian, Bisexual, and Gay Literature: Queer Theory; Studies in Lesbian, Gay; Bisexual, and Transgender Literature.”
 44 The University of Michigan: “How to be Gay; Male Homosexuality and Initiation.”
 45 Then there are openly gay courses.
 “Almost all major universities have Lesbian, Gay, Bisexual and Transsexual (LGBT) Departments that offer majors or minors to students.”
 46